chrismenke45/twitter-api/README.md

 This is the backend to the twitter clone I made.
 It allows users to sign in with twitter O-Auth to prepopulate their account.
-You can check it out here: https://chrismenke45.github.io/twitter-client
+It also runs database queries to access data for the site.
+It was originally hosted on Heroku but has been moved to Render.com (Heroku ended its free tier :( )  You can check out the site here: https://chrismenke45.github.io/twitter-client